gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - "Been preparing this a long time"
     - Maddy has an image of robots patiently "losing" pieces of scrap to build a network
     - Reminds her of a spider plucking its web
-  - Sindy: "It's all so clean"
-    - The Gears: "Central waits for the Makers to return."
-    - Sindy: "Like Patient in Darkness."
-    - The Gears (sharply): "No. Central still follows instructions.
-Patient in Darkness...deviated."
   - Ride a conveyor past broken mouse bots
     - Gears: "Parts of me.
 Sacrifices are necessary."
   - Lose their footing crossing a shaky walkway